SchweizerischeBundesbahnen/scion-workbench/projects/scion/microfrontend-platform/README.md

 **SCION Microfrontend Platform provides the building blocks for integrating microfrontends based on iframes.**

-SCION Microfrontend Platform is a vanilla TypeScript framework allowing us to integrate any web content on client side.
+SCION Microfrontend Platform is a TypeScript framework allowing us to integrate any web content on the client-side.
 It comes with a robust messaging facility for cross-origin intent- and topic-based communication supporting wildcard addressing, request-response message exchange pattern, retained messaging, and more.
 Web content is embedded using a web component outlet that solves many of the cumbersome quirks of iframes.